 Back Porch Oyster Bar in Dahlonega, Georgia: A Restaurant Review

-Nestled in the Applachian mountains of North Georgia is the small, quaint town of Dahlonega.
-Driving into the center of town, one would think they have stepped back in time 100 years, if they could ignore the very modern cars all around.
-On a recent trip to this charming town, my husband and I shopped and people watched, visited a museum, and had a very tough choice deciding where to go for lunch.
-With options like The Front Porch, Picnic Cafe and Dessertery, The The Crimson Moon and The Bourbon Street Griil to name a few, we eventually decided on the Back Porch Oyster Bar.
+Nestled in the Appalachian mountains of North Georgia is the small, quaint town of Dahlonega.
+Driving into the center of town, one would think they have stepped back in time 100 years if they could ignore the very modern cars all around.
+On a recent trip to this charming town, my husband and I shopped, and people watched, visited a museum, and had a very tough choice deciding where to go for lunch.
+With options like The Front Porch, Picnic Cafe and Dessertery, The The Crimson Moon and The Bourbon Street Grill to name a few, we eventually decided on the Back Porch Oyster Bar.

 Our Personal Experience

 From the moment my husband and I stepped onto the front porch of the Back Porch Oyster Bar in Dahlonega, Georgia, I knew we were in for an unforgettable experience.
 The young woman standing at the podium appeared very cheerful as she greeted us and welcomed us to the restaurant.
 She asked if we had ever been there before and when we said she had not, she gave us a choice of seats, inside or out.
 Outside turned out to actually be the front porch of the restaurant, which was quite confusing given the name.
 We chose the porch seating and were led to a table right along the front railing that gave us a perfect view of the street and square below.

 Our Waitress Constance